jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) render all practicable assistance to any injured persons.
 (2) The driver or rider of the vehicle must, if required by an enforcement officer or any other person involved in the accident, give the officer or other person—
-  (a) the driver's or rider's name and address; and (b) the name and address of the owner of the vehicle; and (c) if the vehicle concerned is a motor vehicle, the number or letters or other expression on the registration plates assigned to the vehicle.
+  (a) the driver's or rider's name and address; and (aa) the driver’s or rider’s electronic address (if the driver or rider has an electronic address); and (b) the name and address of the owner of the vehicle; and (ba) the owner’s electronic address (if the owner has an electronic address); and (c) if the vehicle concerned is a motor vehicle, the number or letters or other expression on the registration plates assigned to the vehicle.
-(3) If the accident involves an injury to or the death of a person, the driver or rider must report the accident to an enforcement officer as soon as reasonably practicable, and in any case not later than 24 hours after the time of the accident, unless the driver or rider is incapable of doing so by reason of injuries sustained by him or her in the accident.
+(3) If the accident involves an injury to or the death of a person, the driver or rider must report the accident to an enforcement officer as soon as reasonably practicable, and in any case not later than 24 hours after the time of the accident, unless the driver or rider is incapable of doing so by reason of injuries sustained in the accident.
-(4) If the accident involves damage to an unoccupied motor vehicle or to other property belonging to a person other than the driver or rider, the driver or rider must (unless he or she is incapable of doing so by reason of injuries sustained by him or her in the accident), not later than 48 hours after the time of the accident, report to the owner—
+(4) If the accident involves damage to an unoccupied motor vehicle or to other property belonging to a person other than the driver or rider, the driver or rider must (unless is incapable of doing so by reason of injuries sustained in the accident), not later than 48 hours after the time of the accident, report to the owner—
-  (a) the driver's or rider's name and address; and (b) the number on the registration plates assigned to the motor vehicle; and (c) the location of the accident.
+  (a) the driver's or rider's name and address; and (aa) the driver’s or rider’s electronic address (if the driver or rider has an electronic address); and (b) the number on the registration plates assigned to the motor vehicle; and (c) the location of the accident.
 (5) If the accident involves damage to an unoccupied motor vehicle or to other property belonging to a person other than the driver or rider, but the owner cannot readily be contacted or identified, the driver or rider must report the accident to an enforcement officer as soon as practicable and in any case within 60 hours after the time of the accident.